Point source localisation with unbalanced optimal transport: Sliding forward-backward splitting

 \section{Sliding forward-backward splitting}

 With a particular interest in the instance \eqref{eq:intro:problem}, we now develop a forward-backward splitting method based on unbalanced optimal transport for the general problem

 where $F$ satisfies several smoothness properties, while $G$ is a general convex, and possibly nonsmooth function.
 In this section we do not assume the convexity of $F$.
-We require that the differentials $F'(\mu) \in \DiffPredual$, and, through $\PartDiffPredual{\mu}$ defined in \eqref{eq:intro:partdiffpredual}, that other predual objects are differentiable at relevant points.
+We require that the differentials $F'(\mu) \in \DiffPredual$.
 The assumption on $F'(\mu)$ could similarly be relaxed, and the differentiability could be relaxed to a bounded linear approximation property (encoded by bounds on integrals of Bregman divergences $B_{F'(\mu)}$, etc.).

-In the next \cref{sec:fb:preparation}, we introduce the abstract form of our algorithm, as well as our main assumptions.
-These are largely shared with the next \cref{sec:sub:controls}, where we study the convergence rates of function values under additional restrictions.
-Here, in \cref{sec:fb:sub-convergence}, we prove the convergence of subdifferentials.